JDIZM/node-express-firebase-mongodb/README.md

 This uses [tsx](https://github.com/esbuild-kit/tsx) as a dev server and [pkgroll](https://github.com/privatenumber/pkgroll) to bundle and build the project.

-Note: Prisma does not support ESM by default and [have an open issue](https://github.com/prisma/prisma/issues/5030) -- looking to migrate this to another ORM (drizzle) for ESM support
+Note: Prisma does not support ESM by default and [have an open issue](https://github.com/prisma/prisma/issues/5030) -- looking to migrate this to another ORM (drizzle) for ESM support.

+"the Prisma client relies on globals like `__dirname` that used to be part of Node but in ESM have been moved to import.meta.dirname.
+See: https://stackoverflow.com/questions/46745014/alternative-for-dirname-in-node-js-when-using-es6-modules"

+As a result of this it's best to stick to the `.cjs` format when running in production.

 ## Setup